sneha-4-22/Energy-Calculator/README.md

 2. Adjust the percentage of energy consumption from different sources using sliders or manual input.
 3. View the overall emission percentage and CO2 emissions in tons.

-## Development Link

-The app is deployed and accessible at [https://sneha-4-22-energy-calculator-app-ngrq34.streamlit.app/](https://sneha-4-22-energy-calculator-app-ngrq34.streamlit.app/).

 ## Data Source